 With a snap of fingers on paper, Maud whooped “Burnout dead ahead” which I thought was a bit unfair.
-“Oh, Maud Fitch,” I said, picking up my phone, “You make me want to grab a coffee and start scrolling endless, mindless amusements across my screen.”
+“Oh, Maudie” I said, a nickname she disliked, “you make me want to grab a coffee and start scrolling endless, mindless amusements across my screen.”
+I picked up my phone.
 I don’t think that was quite the incentive she had in mind and may have misinterpreted my gesture.
 She frowned and started flipping through the pages of her speech, obviously keen to memorise more text.
 “Look.”
 I offered her the phone.
-On the screen was an old Gary Larson ‘The Far Side’ cartoon.
+On the screen was an old Gary Larson “The Far Side” cartoon.
 Now, that really did make her laugh.

 ♥ Gretchen Bernet-Ward